 Mayor Faiella also supports the efforts of the non-profit Solar and Energy Loan Fund, which helps local homeowners obtain low-cost financing for home renovations that lower their monthly energy costs and consumption.

-JoAnn and Pat have three children and one grandchild, and are thankful every day for the opportunities and friendships they have found since moving to Port St. Lucie.
+JoAnn has three children and one grandchild, and is thankful every day for the opportunities and friendships she has found since moving to Port St. Lucie.

 Linda Bartz is serving her second term as Councilwoman, District 1.
 Linda is a business woman who knows how to balance a budget and manage money.